Tuesday March 28

 Open science combines various movements, practices and actions that aim to make scientific research from all fields accessible to everyone for the benefits of scientists and society as a whole.
 By promoting science that is more accessible, inclusive and transparent, open science furthers the right of everyone to share in scientific advancement and its benefits as stated in Article 27.1 of the Universal Declaration of Human Rights.
 This session will introduce the UNESCO Recommendation on Open Science, which recognizes communication as essential for truly open and equitable science.
 Panellists will discuss the steps that countries and science actors are taking to transition to open science in different contexts.
 Participants will be asked to help develop guidance on nurturing effective open science journalism: What role does journalism play in open science?
 How can the transition to open science support science journalism?

-Speakers: Ruth Francis, Antonio Copete, Guillermo Anlló, Yesenia Olaya Requene
+Speakers: Laura Helmuth, Antonio Copete, Guillermo Anlló, Yesenia Olaya Requene

 Exclusive Plenary - Energy Security